Workspace Settings

 |---|---|

-| Completed | The assessment is finished.
-The workspace becomes read-only.
-Pending invitations are automatically cancelled.
-The workspace can be reactivated by changing its status back to Active. |
+| Completed | Read-only.
+Pending invitations cancelled.
+Can be reactivated to Active. |

 Once a workspace is archived, it cannot be reactivated.
 All pending invitations are cancelled, and no further changes can be made.
 Only archive a workspace when you are certain the engagement is permanently complete and the data should be preserved as-is.